Internships/Curricular Practical Training (CPT)

 - Go to your academic department to see that your GPA and credits make you eligible for the internship course in your department.
 You must receive academic credit to do an internship.

-- Go to Career Services and make an appointment to write your resume and cover letters, and learn about job search techniques.
+- Go to Career Success and Experiential Education and make an appointment to write your resume and cover letters, and learn about job search techniques.
 Register for Handshake or update your Handshake profile.
 Bring a copy of your CPT application.
 Find and get an internship.
 Fill out the last page of the eligibility form.

 - Go to your academic department to receive approval for the internship and approval to register for the internship course in your department.